Here is something you don’t see every day. It is a clear night in Cambodia, and we see three planets.

 Narak of Narak Inside Beauty was very meticulous.
 He wet my hair with a sprayer to give me a dry cut.
 At the end of the haircut was the shampoo.
 That sure got rid of all the itchy little hairs.
 The shampoo chairs are really layback sofas so it is very relaxing with a mini-massage at the end.

 Amy, Elle and William are in the upper right.
-They are the organizer of this event.
-Amy flew to Richmond, Virginia to be with family there.
+They are the organizers of this event.
+Amy flew to Richmond, Virginia, to be with family there.

 Julie was spending the day at her boyfriend’s family’s house in Liberty Township, Ohio.
 Luke’s family even allowed her to bring her cats, Guinness and Jameson.
 They haven’t seen the dogs yet.
 She makes appetizers each year for their annual family gathering.

 Next is Nathan and Donna, the expectant parents in Durham, North Carolina, who stole away from a gathering with friends to complete this unique family photo.

 We are on the left while in the Phnom Penh Cambodia airport.